maple-labs/mplv2/certora/README.md

 - Adding the solc binary to your PATH (optional)
 - Installing the certora VS code extensions (optional)

+Note a key is obtained via signing up with Certora directly but you can also run without a premium key, however, the compute resources are limited.

 ## Run the spec